Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/region_cn470_implementation.md

 ## Overview / Problem Statement

 The specification of region CN470 has significant differences compared to regions already supported by the Starterkit.
-Specifically, there are 4 different frequency channel plans involved and calculation of downstream frequencies requires knowing which channel plan should be used for a given device:
+Specifically, there are 4 different frequency channel plans involved and calculation of downstream frequencies requires knowing which channel plan has been activated for a given device during join or device provisioning:
 - Plan A for 20 MHz antennas
 - Plan B for 20 MHz antennas
 - Plan A for 26 MHz antennas